-To launch the Cloudera Data Engineering service in the CDP Private Cloud Data Services host must meet several requirements.
-Review the requirements to get started with the Cloudera Data Engineering (CDE) service on Red Hat OpenShift 4.7 or 4.8 clusters.
+Review the requirements needed to get started with the Cloudera Data Engineering (CDE) service on Red Hat OpenShift.

-- · CDE assumes it has cluster-admin privileges on the OpenShift cluster. - Openshift cluster should be configured with route admission policy set to namespaceOwnership: InterNamespaceAllowed.
-This allows Openshift cluster to run applications in multiple namespaces with the same domain name. - Storage Class: CDE assumes a storage class named nfs exists backed by an NFS server. - CDE Service requirements:
+- CDE assumes it has cluster-admin privileges on the OpenShift cluster. - Openshift cluster should be configured with route admission policy set to namespaceOwnership: InterNamespaceAllowed.
+This allows Openshift cluster to run applications in multiple namespaces with the same domain name. - CDE Service requirements: